XiaojiaoChen/academic-MyWebsite/content/authors/xiaojiaochen/_index.md

 ---
 # Display name
-name: Xiaojiao Chen
+name: Xiaojiao Chen (陈晓蛟)

 # Username (this should match the folder name)
 authors:
-- admin
+- xiaojiaochen

 # Is this the primary user of the site?
 superuser: true